Sofle Pico Split Keyboard

 There are many RP2040 boards available in the same form factor as the ProMicro, but they tend to be 4-8 times more costly than the Pico form factor, and there are plenty of inexpensive Pico clones.

 Accommodating the voltage variances between the ProMicro and the Pico required drastic wiring changes which results in the loss of backward compatibility with Sofle v1/v2 firmware.
 The SK6812MINI-E LEDs commonly used with ProMicro keyboards require 5v logic.
-The Pico uses 3.3v logic.
-A level shifter, along with a lower current LED variant, specifically the SK6803MINI-E, work with the lower voltage.
-Thank you to Dane Skalski and the Junco for providing this excellent 3V logic circuit.
+The Pico uses 3.3v logic, so it uses a lower current LED variant, specifically the SK6803MINI-E. Thank you to Dane Skalski and the Junco for providing this excellent 3V logic circuit.

 Features inherited from Sofle V2